PEM--/fview-svg/README.md

 This step should produce a `mysvg.jade` file.

-> This step could be avoided and you could absolutly use HTML and Blase, the [Meteor]'s default templating system.
-It's a personnal choice.
+> This step could be avoided and you could absolutely use HTML and Blase, the [Meteor]'s default templating system.
+It's a personal choice.
 Mine is to favor a language with stronger semantic and less verbosity.
 It helps me focus on what needs to be changed when editing SVG manually.

 Now we will promote this jade file as a real [Meteor] template file.
 Basically, we will give it a name as the filename has no other meaning than storage in [Meteor]: it will be part of the single minified JS file that will get transmitted to your clients.